taotang198910/Data_Science_Project/README.md

-# Data-Science-Projects
+# Data Science Projects

-Small projects about how to do data analysis, visualization and prediction by utilizing Python.
+Small projects about how to do data analysis, visualization and prediction by utilizing Python and Jupyter Notebook.

 ### Requirements:
 * Python 3